nwinn-student/luau-creator/DESIGN_PROCESS.md

 ```

 ### Comments
-1. Property design is quite clunky.
+1. Property design is hard to follow, there are too many types and functions.
 2. The data design is non-existent.
-3. How do we use the data?
+How do we use the data?
-4. Most of the settings or properties were seemingly removed, which is nice.
+3. Most of the settings or properties were seemingly removed, which is nice.

-NO to the below!
-5. What if we re-add support for Variant?
-It forces class to exist and it forces Defaults to be `{[string]: any}?`.
-Issue is how to support new types?
-We can always use typeof.
+4. What if we re-add support for Variant (the ability to restrict and specify value types)?
-Add Variant to collection, Variant also to element (why defaults is a tab).
-No to element, Variant is used to specify a single type, if it is nil all types are supported.
-Only when class is clone! (??? what does this mean).

 </details>